 An MVP, or minimum viable product, is the bare-bones product version, having only the features required for first success.
 The MVP is based on the idea of creating a functional e-commerce website in a few months (or less).
 However, when people engage with the site and new data becomes available, you will continue to develop it and may even change the development direction.

-When building a multi-vendor e-commerce marketplace, you should start with an MVP.
-The MVP gives you the minimum necessary functionality to prove the marketplace’s worth.
+You should start with an MVP when initiating multi-vendor eCommerce website development.
+The MVP gives you the minimum necessary functionality to prove the eCommerce marketplace’s worth.
 It isn’t a rudimentary market.
 It is practical, yet it is designed and built with care.
 This approach can reduce your initial investment and allows you to test the waters.

 Below are some of the advantages of using the MVP method: